weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 "I've always known of you indirectly," Peter told him coldly.
 "My great-grandfather spent all his life working for yours—for nothing.
-There was a black Meriwether Bye, my <span id="calibre_link-309" page-number="241" page-name="Page:There Is Confusion.djvu/247"
-page-index="247" page-quality="3"
-title="Page:There_Is_Confusion.djvu/247"></span>father, named after him, though I'm sure," he added with rude inconsequence, "I can't imagine why."
+There was a black Meriwether Bye, my father, named after him, though I'm sure," he added with rude inconsequence, "I can't imagine why."